hpcc-systems/MAF/README.md

 Then create a features directory `mkdir features` with the following in `features/steps.js` file:
 ```
+require('@ln-maf/core/parameter_types')
 require('@ln-maf/validations')
 require('@ln-maf/api')
 require('@ln-maf/mysql')
 ```
-Doing this indicates that these modules steps are available to use by cucumber.
+Doing this indicates that these modules steps and [parameter types](https://cucumber.io/docs/cucumber/cucumber-expressions/#parameter-types) are available to use by cucumber.

 Modify the `package.json` to use cucumber:
 ```